EnvisionDoc/data_asset_en/howto/storage/storage_policy.md

 **Customized storage time**

 Data storage time can be customized based on your business needs (1 month, 3 months, 6 months, 1 year, and several years).

-The storage time starts from the moment when data is stored in the specific database.
+.. note:: The storage time starts from the moment when data is stored in the specific database.
 Expired data will be deleted automatically.
 For example, if *1 year* is selected for the storage time, the database only retains data imported in the last 1 year.

 **Getting data with API**

-EnOS provides open APIs for retrieving data stored with different storage policies.
+EnOS provides open APIs for retrieving data stored in TSDB with different storage policy.
 When reading data, the APIs can also run specific functions to process the retrieved data, thus improving the data processing efficiency.
+For more information about the TSDB data service APIs, go to **EnOS Console > EnOS API**.